canonical/operator/docs/tutorial/from-zero-to-hero-write-your-first-kubernetes-charm/integrate-your-charm-with-postgresql.md

 That will tell `juju` that our charm can be integrated with charms that provide the same `postgresql_client` interface, for example, the official PostgreSQL charm.

 Import the database interface libraries and define database event handlers

 We now need to implement the logic that wires our application to a database.
-When a relation between our application and the data platform is formed, the provider side (i.e., the data platform) will create a database for us and it will provide us with all the information we need to connect to it over the relation -- e.g., username, password, host, port, etc. On our side, we nevertheless still need to set the relevant environment variables to point to the database and restart the service.
+When a relation between our application and the data platform is formed, the provider side (that is: the data platform) will create a database for us and it will provide us with all the information we need to connect to it over the relation -- for example, username, password, host, port, and so on.
+On our side, we nevertheless still need to set the relevant environment variables to point to the database and restart the service.

-To do so, we need to update our charm “src/charm.py” to do all of the following:
+To do so, we need to update our charm `src/charm.py` to do all of the following:

 * Import the `DataRequires` class from the interface library; this class represents the relation data exchanged in the client-server communication.
 * Define the event handlers that will be called during the relation lifecycle.
 * Bind the event handlers to the observed relation events.

 ### Import the database interface libraries

 First, at the top of the file, import the database interfaces library: